 If you need to send us a pass photo please note, pictures must be clear headshots, above the shoulders, with no accessories (hats, glasses, etc).
 Please submit your photo by email to email@example.com, and use the pass holder’s name as your email subject line.

 Pass Ages and Categories

-To qualify for a Military Season Pass, you must provide: Active, Ready Reserve, or Inactive Ready Reserve documentation.
+If you purchased a Military Pass, please send documentation to email@example.com.
+To qualify for a Military Season Pass, you must provide Active, Ready Reserve, or Inactive Ready Reserve documentation.
 Acceptable Military documentation would be a copy of your orders, a copy of your pay stub, or a document showing you are a Disabled Veteran.
-To qualify for the EMS Season Pass, you must provide one of the following: state license, a EMT / Paramedic certification issued within the past 48 months, or an ID Card with their name and title on it.
-Retired First Responders can use a retiree ID card, retirement certificate, etc. Other occupations that qualify for the EMS pass - Fire and Law dispatchers, retired Law Enforcement, Wildland Firefighters, National registered EMT, Jailers.
+To qualify for the EMS Season Pass, you must provide one of the following: a state license, an EMT / Paramedic certification issued within the past 48 months, or an ID Card with their name and title on it.
+Retired First Responders can use a retiree ID card, retirement certificate, etc. Other occupations that qualify for the EMS pass - Fire and Law dispatchers, retired Law Enforcement, Wildland Firefighters, National registered EMT, and Jailers.
 All require proper proof via email or in person when picking up the purchased pass.
-For any questions, please email firstname.lastname@example.org

 Half Payment Opt-In

-Please note, a pass cannot be issued until the pass is paid in full.
+Our Season Pass payment plan allows you to pay half now and half later.
+This option is available online.
+Please note, that a pass cannot be issued until the pass is paid in full.

 Combo Passes with Silver Mountain Resort

 We have partnered with Silver Mountain to offer 2023-2024 Combo Passes!
 The Combo Pass this season will be two passes, one for each mountain.
 Remember to bring the correct corresponding pass to each mountain you visit.